 However, since web design and content creation are two different things, and stories usually fall into the latter realm, you might be scratching your head as to how you can tell a story with your web design that doesn’t rely on words for its impact.
 In truth, there are a ton of ways to tell your brand’s story using subtle, non-verbal cues.

 #1 – Use Pictures to Pull Heartstrings

 Most of the time you might think of images as an afterthought to web design, in that they fill up space and just give a visitor something else to look at besides text.
-If you’re one of those who thinks of pictures as filler, you’re missing out on an opportunity to create emotional impact.
-By using high quality pictures that do conscious work to supplement your brand’s story, you can begin to create a lasting bond between your business and your customers.
+If you’re one of those who think of pictures as filler, you’re missing out on an opportunity to create an emotional impact.
+By using high-quality pictures that do conscious work to supplement your brand’s story, you can begin to create a lasting bond between your business and your customers.

 Tip: While pictures are necessary to connect emotionally with visitors, not just any picture will do.
 For the best Omaha web design, our team at Big Red SEO suggests you use pictures with real people in real situations as often as you can, rather than overly cheesy stock photos that everyone else already uses.
 Remember, for a picture to make an emotional connection, it has to be real, or at least look a lot like something that’s real.

 Color is undoubtedly one of the best ways for influencing a visitor’s emotional response to your website.
 As such, it’s very important to use colors strategically to produce the effects you want.